Paola-cmyk/holbertonschool-hbnb/README.md

 # Hbnb Project
 Welcome to HBNB! a project where we’re building our own version of AirBnB from scratch using Python.

 This is part of the Holberton School curriculum, and it's all about learning how things work behind the scenes.

 ## What is it?
+The hbnb app is a clone or its own version of the well known Airbnb app.
+We used the Holberton logos and images along with the flavicons to implement it into the page and make ir our own version.

 Right now, we’re working on:
 - Create and manage places, users, reviews, etc.
 - Practice writing clean Python code
-- Integrating API
+- Working and integrating API
-- Designing the webpage
+- Designing the webpage using, html, css and javascript
-- Running the app

 ## <a href="https://github.com/Paola-cmyk/holbertonschool-hbnb/tree/main/part1" target="_blank">**part1**</a>